bmgoau/dynamic-proxy/README.md

 access-control-allow-credentials: true
 ```

-# adding more domains for secure mode
+# Adding more domains to the self signed certificate
 Just add the domains to the bottom of certs/openssl.cnf
 then run ./run-openssl.sh
 and rebuild the container

-# more ideas on how to proxy generically for SSL
+# More ideas on how to proxy generically for SSL
 1. Replace dots with _ (underscores) in the client and prefix to a wildcard DNS domain which you have a real certificate for e.g. *.dynamic-proxy.com
 e.g. httpbin_org.dynamic-proxy.com
 Just have a *.dynamic-proxy.com cert on the box.
 Or a domain with a REAL trusted certificate from a real CA!!!
 Then in nginx capture the bit with underscores, replace the underscores with dots and use that as the host header and sni for the backend connection
 Have a wildcard dns record that takes *.dynamic-proxy.com to the dynamic-alive proxy container (probably 127.0.0.1)

-# more ideas
+# Even more ideas
 1. You could probably pass in the upstream server port and SSL/TLS requirement as headers you can capture in lua.

 # Links and thanks